dmhuehol/Ice-growth-diagram/README.md

 1. `[vde] = iceSupersatToVaporExc(0.038,-8)`
 This returns `vde = 0.0962`.
 Thus a vapor density excess of 0.096 g/m^3 corresponds to an ice supersaturation of 3.8% at -8 deg Celsius!

 To convert from ice supersaturation to relative humidity with respect to water use `iceSupersatToRH`.
-For the reverse process, see `convertRhwRhi`.
-To calculate vapor density excess from relative humidity with respect to water directly, use `rhow`.
+For the reverse process, see `rhwToRhi`.
+To calculate vapor density excess from relative humidity with respect to water directly, use `rhwToVaporExc`.

 ## Repository description
 ### root